Back to Blog

 Cost Implications and Pricing

-ROI from QuickBooks at KES 2K/month recovers admin costs through automation.
+Accounting software helps recover admin time through automation.
 Integrate with KRA systems for tax filing.
 This cuts penalties from late returns or audits.

 Compliance Strategies

-Implement automated compliance using QuickBooks Kenya (KES 2,500/mo) + KRA iTax API integration to track SEP thresholds in real-time and auto-file returns.
-Proactive strategies help digital businesses in Kenya manage SEP tax obligations after the Digital Services Tax shift.
-These approaches use ERP systems, local agents, and advance rulings to cut risks of 20% penalties during KRA digital audits.
+Implement automated compliance using accounting software with KRA iTax integration to track the SEP threshold and file returns on time.
+Proactive strategies help digital businesses in Kenya manage SEP tax obligations after the Digital Service Tax shift.
+These approaches use accounting systems, local agents, and advance rulings to reduce penalty risk during KRA digital audits.

 ERP systems like QuickBooks automate tracking of the SEP turnover threshold for non-resident companies offering online services.
 Integrate with KRA iTax to monitor Kenyan revenue from e-commerce or streaming services.
 This setup flags when global turnover hits local triggers, ensuring timely tax returns.